 The benefits of mindfulness meditation don’t come from reading or thinking about it.
 They only come from having a regular practice.
-To support your practice between class sessions, I will offer a variety of options for you to choose from:
+To support your practice between class sessions, you might consider some of the following resources:

 - links to guided meditations you can do on your own

 - live, guided meditation session(s) on Zoom each week